nrxus/rfcs/text/0000-cfg-alias.md

 # Motivation
 [motivation]: #motivation

-It is not uncommon for `#[cfg(...)]` attributes to be composed of other properties, such as:
+It is not uncommon for `#[cfg(...)]` conditional compilation attributes, referred to as cfg attributes going forward, to be composed of other properties.
+For example, the following cfg attribute prevents code from being compiled on target architectures that are not `x86` or `x86_64`:

 `#[cfg(any(target_arch = "x86", target_arch = "x86_64"))]`

-The above conditional compilation attribute will prevent this code to attempt to compile on target architectures that are not `x86` or `x86_64`.
-This specific combination of conditional compilation attributes is repeated 48<sup>*</sup> times throughout the rustc code across multiple files as of the 2018-04-01 nightly.

-This example demonstrates that combining cfg attributes is used often and there is currently no way to encapsulate it into a single conditional compilation attribute that can be re-used.
+Because there is currently no concise way to refer to this cfg attribute, it is repeated verbatim 48<sup>*</sup> times in multiple files across the rustc code.

-This RFC proposes introducing aliases to `#[cfg(...)]` attributes, to help the user encapsulate existing conditional compilation attributes.
+This RFC proposes introducing aliases for cfg attributes, allowing developers to encapsulate a long cfg attribute into single reusable name.

-With this RFC, you would be able to write the following:
+If the above changes are accepted, developers could write the following:

 ```rust
 #[cfg(any_x86)] = #[cfg(any(target_arch = "x86", target_arch = "x86_64"))]